citrix/terraform-provider-citrixadc/README.md

 ### Get your first terraform config into ADC

-Follow the article on [Getting started with Terraform on ADC](#https://forum.developer.cloud.com/s/article/Get-Started-with-ADC-Automation-using-Terraform)to get your first configuration
+Follow the article on [Getting started with Terraform on ADC](https://forum.developer.cloud.com/s/article/Get-Started-with-ADC-Automation-using-Terraform) to get your first configuration

 ### How to write terraform resources file for ADC